Garmin Forerunner 245 vs. COROS PACE 2: Which Should You Pick?

 Because of the music feature, you can also get Audio Prompts for workout stats (like pace and lap number) over Bluetooth headphones.
 If you get the non-music version, you can get Audio Prompts from the Garmin Connect app on your phone.
 The PACE 2 doesn’t have any audio prompts or music functionalities.

 If you’re going for PRs, you’ll like the Forerunner 245’s PacePro.
 This feature creates a pacing plan for your races and runs, based on elevation and your goal time.
 You can adjust the plan based on the kinds of splits you want (positive, even, negative) and your hill strategy (take them easy or hard).

 When it comes to tracking profiles, the Forerunner 245 tracks these activities that the COROS PACE 2 doesn’t: Trail Running, Cardio and Elliptical Training, Stair Stepping, and Yoga.
-On the PACE 2, you simply have Gym Cardio or GPS Cardio.
+On the PACE 2, for gym activities, you simply have Gym Cardio or GPS Cardio.
 You can edit the activity name later, but you may not get the activity-specific metrics you want.

 For those more concerned about safety, the Forerunner 245 has Incident Detection and LiveTrack.
 For both, you must be connected to your phone for them to work.
 Incident Detection will alert your emergency contacts if it detects an accident during your activity (like a fall).
 LiveTrack allows your loved ones to follow your location in real time.
 You could get a feature similar to LiveTrack through a phone app, but Incident Detection is more unique.